fAribAmo/QuickRecipe/README.md

-Quick Recipe -
+Quick Recipe - Group 20

 Short project description :
 In this project, we will be developing a website capable of discovering recipes based on user-selected ingredients.
 The website will display relevant search results, and upon selecting a recipe, a detailed description will be presented, outlining the necessary steps to prepare the dish.
 Additionally, we aim to provide recommendations featuring similar recipes to the user.
 The technologies employed for this project include the React framework and Firebase.

 What we have done :
-We create the most of the view componenets and presenters.
-The "IngredientsModel, firebaseModel" have been created.
-The user can navigate between pages even to the contact page.
+1.We created the most of the view componenets and presenters.
+2.The "IngredientsModel, firebaseModel" have been created.
+3.The user can navigate between pages even to the contact page.
 There are also some popular ingredients that they can add them in the list directly.
-The most of the MVP componenets are created.
+4.The most of the MVP componenets are created.
+5.We have deployed the app and set up the firebase for the project.
+6.We start using data by calling API, for example, when user click the "search" button after entering in the ingredients, the user can get corresponding recipes.

 What we still plan to do :
 We have not completed the creation of the detailed view and the utilization of all the intended endpoints.
 These include the endpoint for displaying similar recipes and the one for presenting the details of each recipe.